mozilla/firefox-test-engineering/guide/development_process.rst

 Git and Github
 ^^^^^^^^^^^^^^

-For projects using Git and Github (which is most Webdev projects), the process can be explained in more detail:
+For projects using Git and Github, the process can be explained in more detail:

 - On Github, ensure you have `forked the repository`_ for your project to your own account and have added it as a `remote`_ to your repository.